vlgiitr/academic-kickstart/content/recents/optimizer_blog.md

 ---
-title: "New Blog on Optimizers Published on Medium !"
+title: "New Blog on Optimizers Published on Medium!"
 date: 2021-06-17
 ---